The Complete Guide to 0DTE Options Trading — candlestick chart with theta decay curve visualization

 2. Session classification — Wait for the initial balance to form (first 30 min), then classify the session type.

 3. Structure selection — Match your strategy to the session archetype.
-Balanced = iron condor.
-Trend = credit spread opposite the trend.
-Expansion = reduce size or sit out.
+Balanced Day = Debit Butterfly.
+Trend Day = Debit Spread with the trend.
+Expansion Day = reduce size or sit out.

-4. Entry — Define your entry criteria: time window, delta of short strike, credit received, risk/reward ratio.
+4. Entry — Define your entry criteria: time window, delta of long strike, debit paid, risk/reward ratio.

 5. Management — Set mechanical exits: close at 50% profit, close at 2x loss, close by 3:30 PM regardless.